 When do you start receiving SNAP benefits after applying in New York?

-After a SNAP benefits application is submitted, it will typically be processed within 30 days.
+The SNAP application process is typically complete within 30 days after the agency receives the request.
 Then, you will receive your SNAP benefits starting from the date when you applied.
 In some cases, you may be able to receive an expedited processing period in order to receive your benefits sooner, particularly if you have little to no money.
 For instance, if you make less than $150 a month, you may be eligible for expedited processing.